rahul-cyborg/params_reader/README.md

 Welcome to ParamsReader gem!.
 This gem for setting utm parameters in cookies using ParamsReader as rack middleware and storing in database after Registartion.

+## Limitations

+(1) This gem can be integrated only with Rails app
+(2) For Installing this gem Rails app must have User Model.
+This gem can not be integrated with Admin Model.

 ## Installation